python/cherry-picker/readme.rst

    check_sha = "f382b5ffc445e45a110734f5396728da7914aeb6"
    fix_commit_msg = false
    default_branch = "devel"
+   require_version_in_branch_name = false

 Available config options::

    team                            github organization or individual nick,
                                    e.g "aio-libs" for https://github.com/aio-libs/aiohttp
                                    ("python" by default)

    repo                            github project name,
                                    e.g "aiohttp" for https://github.com/aio-libs/aiohttp
                                    ("cpython" by default)

    check_sha                       A long hash for any commit from the repo,
                                    e.g. a sha1 hash from the very first initial commit ("7f777ed95a19224294949e1b4ce56bbffcb1fe9f" by default)

    fix_commit_msg                  Replace # with GH- in cherry-picked commit message.
                                    It is the default behavior for CPython because of external Roundup bug tracker (https://bugs.python.org) behavior:
                                    #xxxx should point on issue xxxx but GH-xxxx points
                                    on pull-request xxxx.
                                    For projects using GitHub Issues, this option can be disabled.

    default_branch                  Project's default branch name,
                                    e.g "devel" for https://github.com/ansible/ansible
                                    ("main" by default)

+   require_version_in_branch_name  Allow backporting to branches whose names don't contain
+                                   something that resembles a version number
+                                   (i.e. at least two dot-separated numbers).

 To customize the tool for used by other project: